dixonge/gtd/indieweb/giving-up-on-indieweb.md

 Mood: very ranty!

-While I love the [IndieWeb][2] \*concept\* and the general ideas behind it, the current set of implementations are so complex, so mind-blowingly difficult to implement that I am making a self-care decision and deleting almost all of it from my computer and sites.
+While I love the [IndieWeb \*concept\*][2]  and the general ideas behind it, the current set of implementations are so complex, so mind-blowingly difficult to implement that I am making a self-care decision and deleting almost all of it from my computer and sites.
 There is a \*reason\* that the handful of people who actually care and talk about this stuff have careers in programming.
 At this point, that is what is required to get this up and running.

 ===